 |Class Level Required for Admission:||Second-semester Sophomore standing||Program Type:||Direct Enrollment|

-Is this Program Right for You?The School of Oriental and African Studies (SOAS) is a truly unique study abroad option for AU students.
+Is this Program Right for You?SOAS, University of London is a truly unique study abroad option for AU students.
 It is the only higher education institution in the UK specializing in the study of Asia, Africa and the Near and Middle East.
 It is now one of the world's leading institutions of its kind and has the largest concentration of specialist faculty concerned with the study of Africa, Asia and the Middle East at any university in the world.
 Students take four courses a semester earning 4 credits per course, equaling 16 credits.
 Academic year students earn 32 credits.

 Studying in England is very different than what you might be used to.
 Students are expected to study outside of class to retain a majority of the subject matter.
 Unlike universities in the United States, the majority of each student’s grades in England is based on one or two large assignments or solely on the final test – not on class participation or attendance.
 This study abroad experience will provide you much independence and opportunity to get to know students from Britain and all over the world.